- Before you start splitting time between two or more states, consider which you want to be your primary place of residence.

 Check to make sure that all your financial and estate-planning documents — including powers of attorney, wills and medical directives — are all still valid under the laws of your new state, he said.
 You may also have to amend auto insurance policies to make sure you're adequately covered in both locales.

-Becoming a snowbird can be a big move, so give it a test run first.
+Becoming a snowbird can be a big move, so give it a test run.
 Scroggin said many of his clients find they miss their families and friends too much to spend the bulk of their time in that once-dream locale.

 "Don't go buy a place right away," he said.
 "Go down and rent for a few months and see how you really adjust."